open/close all folders

 - Kero-chan in Cardcaptor Sakura.

 - Yuuno, from Magical Girl Lyrical Nanoha is another actual ferret.
 He's an exception to the character type, though—he's a bookish, shy mage that gets nervous and blushes around Nanoha.
-This is mostly because Yuuno is not actually a ferret, but a human who poses as such.
+This is mostly because Yuuno is not actually a ferret, but a 9-or-10-year-old human boy who transforms into such; when this is finally revealed, Nanoha reacts predictably.

 - Artemis's playful relationship with Minako in Sailor Moon's (versus Luna, who acts slightly more "parental" to Usagi).

-- Hisashi Sakisaka, an occasional recurring character in the Midori no Hibi manga, has a weasel sidekick, Tomahawk, on his shoulder at all times.
+- Hisashi Sakisaka, an occasional recurring character in the Midori Days manga, has a weasel sidekick, Tomahawk, on his shoulder at all times.

-- Although the series is realistic, and he is an actual ferret, the anime Ichigo Mashimaro has John, who belongs to the unbelievably-adorable Matsuri.
+- Although the series is realistic, and he is an actual ferret, the anime Strawberry Marshmallow has John, who belongs to the unbelievably-adorable Matsuri.
 John is cute, mischievous and playful, but that seems the extent of his Weasel Mascot traits.

 - Mepple in Futari wa Pretty Cure has an incredible attitude, and is greedy, picky, and likes to guilt Nagisa into doing things for him.